-Silkworms will only eat fresh mulberry leaves, and for a long time mulberry trees only grew in China and Japan (and East Asia generally), and so all silk that people had in India or West Asia or Africa or in the Mediterranean or Europe had to be brought from East Asia.
+Silkworms will only eat fresh mulberry leaves, and for a long time mulberry trees only grew in China and Japan (and East Asia generally).
+Silk was rare outside China.

-Traders probably began to bring silk from East Asia to India and West Asia around 2000 BC.
-By the time of the Roman and Parthian Empires, silk was very popular in West Asia and around the Mediterranean and a lot of silk was being imported.
-Because it had to come from so far away, silk was very very expensive.
-Ordinary people could not afford to wear silk.
+Traders began to bring silk from China to India and West Asia around 2000 BC, but they carried a lot more silk once the Silk Road got started, about 500 BC.
+By the time of the Roman and Parthian Empires, silk was very popular in West Asia and around the Mediterranean.
+To get silk, traders sold gold and silver, horses and glass.
+Because silk had to come from so far away, silk was very very expensive in West Asia, Africa, and Europe.
+Ordinary people could not afford to wear silk, or maybe just had one fancy silk scarf or hair ribbon.
 But everyone wanted to wear silk.
 It was very pretty, smooth and shiny and soft, and comfortable to wear.
 Also it was cooler in the summertime than wool or linen.

-Here's a video of women in China unwinding the cocoons
+Here's a video of women in Thailand unwinding the cocoons

 Eyewitness: Costume, by L. Rowland-Warne (2000).
-For kids, but mainly European clothing, from earliest times to modern.
+Easy reading, but mainly European clothing, from earliest times to modern.

 World Textiles: A Concise History, by Mary Schoeser (2003).
-For adults.
+Harder going.

 Chinese Silk: A Cultural History, by Shelagh Vainker (2004).